 36 GRAMERCY PARK EAST, NEW YORK, NY

 36 Gramercy Park East is a 1910 steel framed apartment building constructed in a flamboyant Gothic Revival style to the designs of James Riely Gordon.
-The building represents one of Riely Gordon’s few New York projects.
-The low base is gray granite and the penthouse addition and secondary elevations are red brick.
-The entire remaining street elevation masonry is a richly detailed white glazed terra cotta produced by the Atlantic Terra Cotta Company.
-Ornamentation includes shield motifs, putti and stunning projecting grotesques.
+The building features a street elevation of richly detailed white glazed terra cotta with shield motifs, projecting grotesques, and over 120 putti.

 Full restoration of the street façade included significant terra cotta unit replication and resetting, full façade cleaning, as well as roofing and parapet rebuilding.
 The entire roof level cornice was disassembled and reset.
 A significant percentage of existing material was salvaged, and the remainder was replicated in matching glazed architectural terra cotta.
 36 Gramercy Park East is a designated New York City Landmark; as such, all work was reviewed and approved by the New York City Landmarks Preservation Commission Staff.

 - 2016 Victorian Society in America Metropolitan Chapter Preservation Award

 - 2016 Design Award of Excellence from the Society of American Registered Architects New York Council